Join the UK Youth Parliament

 • Develop leadership, confidence, and communication skills

-What’s expected of you?
+What’s expected of the members?

 Successful applicants will need to commit to the full one-year role.
 This includes: